Cieszanów

 Cieszanów is located on the boundary of southern Roztocze, in the valley of the Brusienka river.
-In the Middle Ages, sandy shores of the river attracted Slavic settlers, who probably in the 10th century established a gord here.

-In 1921 there were 929 Jews in Cieszanów.
-During World War II and the Holocaust, all but a handful died of starvation and disease in Cieszanów or were murdered in the Belzec killing camp.

 History

+In the Middle Ages, sandy shores of the Brusienka river attracted Slavic Lechitic settlers, who probably in the 10th century established a gord here.

 The history of a town named Cieszanów is rather short and dates back to the late 15th century, as it was first mentioned in documents in 1496.
-At that time, it was part of Lubaczów County, Bełz Voivodeship.
+At that time, it was part of Lubaczów County, Bełz Voivodeship, Lesser Poland Province of the Kingdom of Poland.
 In 1580, the city of Zamość was founded, which attracted an influx of settlers.
 Furthermore, a merchant road to Jarosław was established nearby, so a nobleman Stanisław Cieszanowski (Jelita coat of arms), who was owner of the village, applied for town charter.
 On May 14, 1590 in Warsaw, King Sigismund III of Poland granted Magdeburg rights to the new town, which was named Cieszanów, after the Cieszanowski family.

 Following the death of Stanisław Cieszanowski, the town belonged to several families.
 In 1648, its castle was attacked by Cossacks, during the Khmelnytsky uprising.
 In 1656, the town was burned by Swedes (see Swedish invasion of Poland), and in 1672 by Crimean Tatars.
 In 1681, King John III Sobieski, who had fought the Tatars in this area in the Polish–Ottoman War (1672–76), confirmed Cieszanów's town charter.

-From the first partition of Poland in 1772 until 1918, the town was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the district with the same name, one of the 78 Bezirkshauptmannschaften in Austrian Galicia province (Crown land).
+From the First Partition of Poland in 1772 until 1918, the town was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the district with the same name, one of the 78 Bezirkshauptmannschaften in Austrian Galicia province (Crown land).

 A brickyard was opened here, and in 1800, a brick church was built.
 The town remained private property of the Rojowski family, whose coat of arms is now used as the coat of arms of Cieszanów.
 In 1857, the population consisted of 859 Roman Catholics, 250 Greek Catholics and 1057 Jews.
 Since poverty was rampant, a number of residents decided to leave Galicia and settle in Northern America.
 In 1867 Cieszanów was named seat of a newly created county, which included six towns (Lubaczów, Cieszanów, Lipsko, Narol, Oleszyce and Płazów.
 County court, post and tax offices, and offices of the local governments were moved here from other towns.